atrathbone/Ghost-Hunt-Meltdown/README.md

 # Ghost Hunt Meltdown:

-An in-browser game built using p5js as part of a week-long project as part of a Web Development course in April 2021.
+An in-browser game built using p5js for a week-long project as part of a Web Development course in April 2021.

 ## Description:
 A grid based stealth game where you control a man trying to recover his Vase collection without being seen by ghosts!